-The management agreement with our Manager provides that our Manager is entitled to receive a management fee, the reimbursement of certain expenses and, in certain circumstances, a termination fee.
-The management fee is an amount equal to 1.5% per annum of our stockholders' equity, adjusted as set forth in the management agreement, and calculated and payable quarterly in arrears.
-We will also be required to pay a termination fee equal to three times the average annual management fee earned by our Manager during the two four-quarter periods ending as of the end of the fiscal quarter preceding the date of termination.
-Such termination fee will be payable upon termination of the management agreement by us without cause or by our Manager if we materially breach the management agreement.
+The Management Agreement with our Manager provides that our Manager is entitled to receive a management fee, the reimbursement of certain expenses and, in certain circumstances, a termination fee.
+The management fee is an amount equal to 1.5% per annum of our stockholders' equity, adjusted as set forth in the Management Agreement, and calculated and payable quarterly in arrears.
+We will also be required to pay a termination fee equal to three times the average annual management fee earned by our Manager during the two four-quarter periods ending as of the end of the most recently completed fiscal quarter prior to the effective date of the termination.
+Such termination fee will be payable upon termination of the Management Agreement by us without cause or by our Manager if we materially breach the Management Agreement.

-We pay all of our direct operating expenses, except those specifically required to be borne by our Manager under the management agreement.
-Our Manager is responsible for all costs incident to the performance of its duties under the management agreement.
+We pay all of our direct operating expenses, except those specifically required to be borne by our Manager under the Management Agreement.
+Our Manager is responsible for all costs incident to the performance of its duties under the Management Agreement.
 Our Manager uses the proceeds from its management fee in part to pay Freedom Mortgage for services provided under the Services Agreement between the Manager and Freedom Mortgage.
 Our chief financial officer receives a nominal portion of his overall compensation directly from Aurora for acting as its president.
 With that exception, our officers receive no cash compensation directly from us.
 Our Manager provides us with our officers.
 Our Manager is entitled to be reimbursed for an agreed upon portion of the costs of the wages, salary and other benefits with respect to our chief financial officer, controller and general counsel, originally based on the percentages of their working time and efforts spent on matters related to our company.
 The amount of the wages, salary and benefits reimbursed with respect to the officers our Manager provides to us is subject to the approval of the compensation committee of our board of directors.